MarkLannen/MART441_Work/FinalProject/README.md

 That is why the header and instructions are at the bottom...

+Another thing I could have done is made sure that all the countries appeared completely within the bounds of the canvas.
+The issue is that if part of them first appears outside the visual canvas then they bounce along the bottom and sides without ever moving in to the center.
+I'm not sure why this is happening, but with some experimentation I could probably manage to fix it.

 With more time and a bit more knowledge I think I can make it look much better, and I would really like to expand that game to include more countries, maybe randomize which ones get selected, or allow players to pick a continent etc. But that will take quite a bit of work, but would be good practise.